microsoft/prose/documentation/prose/usage.md

 The main class `Grammar` represents a context-free grammar as a set of DSL rules and a list of references to operators’ semantics and/or custom operator learners, implemented in C\# in a separate assembly.
 The method `DSLCompiler.LoadGrammar` loads a grammar definition from a string.
-Multiple examples of its usage can be found in `Microsof.ProgramSynthesis.Tests`; the semantics for the test languages in there are defined in the assembly `TestSemantics`.
+Multiple examples of its usage can be found in our [sample repository](https://github.com/microsoft/prose).

 Here’s a typical language definition: